forgery810/fl-studio-alesis-vixx/README.md

 ## Manual

--  Note the data.py file for button functions.
+-  Note the layout file for button functions.
 Most of this is self explanatory.
 A number of the functions are dependent on which window is focused.

 -  Selecting patterns has moved to the transport section and is controlled by the double arrows either direction.
 The new pattern button has been eliminated.